Santa Maria da Feira: History

 Santa Maria is located in area that allowed it to be a crossroads of various peoples.
 Ancient Roman roadways connected Porto, Viseu, Lisbon and Braga and intersected the region, and was used until the 19th century.
 In addition, pre-Roman castros dotted the territory.

-Eventually, nomadic tribes began to settle in the vicinity of the castle.
-This settlement soon became known as the Terra de Santa Maria.
-This name first appeared in 1117, in a donation by D. Teresa, who began to reside in the castle around 1120.
-The lands of Santa Maria included a vast territory that included not only the municipality of Feira, but also Ovar, Vila Nova de Gaia, Vale de Cambra and São João da Madeira, among others.
+The Castle of Santa Maria da Feira is the fulcrum of the history of the region, and an important point in the Reconquista.
+In 868, Alfonso III of León created the administrative and military region, that he called Terra de Santa Maria, he laid its defences in the military fortress that existed there, in Civitas Sanctae Mariae.

-The castle of Santa Maria da Feira, the ex-libris of Feira, is a testament to the military architecture of the Middle Ages.
-It is the fulcrum of the history of the region, and an important point in the Reconquista.
+Since 1117, Feira was the location of one of the most important fairs in Portugal, which, over time, gave the town its name.
+The fair was established in the shadow of the castle.

 In the time of king Denis of Portugal, Feira already was the see of a julgado (old administrative division).
 This is testified by an ancient document called Foral Velho.
 It was awarded a new foral in 1514, when Manuel I of Portugal was the King of Portugal.